Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 In the days after Watts' Nov.
 19 sentencing, the District Attorney's Office released approximately 2,000 pages worth of documents detailing the case, including interviews with Kessinger that offer a window into their relationship and her mindset as she quickly learned the man she once entertained ideas of marrying was a killer.

 Kessinger was hired as a contract employee at Andarko Petroleum in Platteville, Colorado where she works in safety.
-She met Watts in the office where they both worked, though he would also spend time out at oil wells in the fields.
+She met Watts in the office where they both worked, though he would also spend time out at oil wells in the fields, according to court records obtained by the Denver Post.

 Kessinger told police she found him cute and said he wasn’t wearing a wedding ring.